Un Canadien errant

 A Wandering Canadian - Once a Canadian Lad

-This score is an arrangement of the French Canadian folk song Un Canadien errant for alto voice with piano accompaniment (also available for soprano voice).
+This score is an arrangement of the French Canadian folk song Un Canadien errant for soprano voice with piano accompaniment (also available for alto voice).

-It is set in the key of D Major.
+It is set in the key of G Major.

 This beautiful song Un Canadien errant is a traditional French Canadian song.

 Ernest Gagnon, in his book Chansons populaires du Canada (Québec, 1865), explains that the melody is that of the French Canadian folk song J'ai fait une maîtresse, or that of its variant Si tu te mets anguille.